fayweb/Eimeria_load_ResTol/README.md

 This repository focuses on the comparative analysis of resistance and tolerance in Eimeria ferrisi and Eimeria falciformis infections.
 Leveraging advanced DNA-based parasite quantification and traditional oocyst counts, the project explores:

 Infection dynamics across two related Eimeria species.
-Predictive power of parasite load measures for host health outcomes (e.g., weight loss).
+The predictive power of parasite load measures for host health outcomes (e.g., weight loss).
 Resistance-tolerance trade-offs in controlled experimental setups.

 Objectives
 To investigate species-specific differences in resistance and tolerance coupling.
 To compare traditional oocyst counts and DNA-based quantification methods in their predictive power for host health metrics.